katie608/SoftSysOutstandingOrcas/reports/report.md

   sound.play();
   sound.setLoop(true);
  ```
  This first segment of the function creates the SoundBuffer object and the Sound object.
-We use a Sound instead of a Music object here because the sounds are short enough that the audio data can be loaded in contrast to the ambient noise which could more effectively be streamed.
+We use a Sound object instead of a Music object because the sounds are short enough that the audio data can be loaded in contrast to the ambient noise which could more effectively be streamed.
 It then plays the sound and sets the loop to true to continue playing the sound until it is stopped.
 Unfortunately, this code alone will not actually render a sound output because the sound is being repeatedly played with no pause to allow for processing.
 Thus, while the sound is playing, we add a sleep statement:

  ```
    while (sound.getStatus() == sf::Sound::Playing)